If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 If you don't already have medical supplies in your classroom, creating a first-aid kit is an important first step.
 While you can purchase pre-made options, making your own from scratch is also feasible.

 Remember to check expiration dates regularly to ensure that none of your supplies have expired.
 Replace any materials that have expired or been used as needed.

 While having a first-aid kit on hand is a good place to start, simply having the supplies in your classroom isn't enough.
 You also need to know how to use everything.
 If you have not already received first-aid and CPR certification, you should enroll in classes as soon as possible.
 Be sure to regularly renew your certification to keep your skills and knowledge fresh and up to date.

 You can also do a lot to prevent the need for first aid by looking for potential hazards in and around your classroom.
-In children under the age of 15 years old, falls are the leading cause of nonfatal injuries, according to the CDC.
 Look at playground equipment and other areas where falls could occur to ensure that proper safety measures have been taken.